 For management employees hired before January 1, 2001, including Messrs.
 Burke, McMahon, and Longhi, the retirement plan and the supplemental retirement income plan (the "Plans") provide pension benefits based on: (i) the participant's highest average salary for 48 consecutive months within the 120 consecutive months prior to retirement ("final average salary"); (ii) the portion of final average salary in excess of the Social Security taxable wage base in the year of retirement; and (iii) the participant's length of service.
 For purposes of the Plans, a participant's salary for a year is deemed to include any award under the Company's annual incentive plans for that year.
 Participants in the Plans whose age and years of service equal 75 are entitled to an annual pension benefit for life, payable in monthly installments.
 Participants may earn increased pension benefits by working additional years.
 Benefits payable to a participant who retires between ages 55 and 59 with less than 30 years of service are subject to a reduction of 1.5 percent for each full year of retirement before age 60.
 Early retirement reduction factors are not applied to pensions of employees electing retirement at age 55 or older with at least 30 years of service.
 Effective January 1, 2009, management employees covered under the final average salary formula who are at least age 55 and have 30 or more years of service or will turn age 55 with 30 or more years of service during the period from January 1, 2009 through June 30, 2012 qualify for an additional pension accrual for a limited period of time.
-The additional pension accrual will be credited from the time an employee becomes eligible through June 30, 2012.
+The additional pension accrual will be credited from the time an employee becomes eligible through June 30, 2012 at a rate equal to one-twelfth of 0.5 percent of the final average salary for each month of service.
+The additional pension accrual period ends on June 30, 2012.
 The Plans provide an annual adjustment equal to the lesser of 3 percent or 3/4 of the annual increase in the Consumer Price Index to offset partially the effects of inflation.